bbc/simorgh/src/app/components/README.md

   //       </ToggleContextProvider>
   //     </ThemeProvider>,
   //   );
-  render(<SomeComponent />); // this render method comes packaged with all of providers
+  render(<SomeComponent />); // this render method comes packaged with all of the providers

   expect(screen.getByText('This is the title')).toBeInTheDocument();
 });